 It took the young lord several moments before he could respond.
 But in the end, he settled on one item which surprised everyone in the room.

-“As many caltrops as the army has available at hand, especially the explosive kind.”
+“As many arrowheads and caltrops as the army has available at hand, especially the explosive kind.”

-Kaede couldn’t help but smile as she thought of the most underrated weapon of all time: landmines.
+Ammunition was an obvious choice.
+But Kaede couldn’t help but smiling as she thought of the most underrated weapon of all time: landmines.

 —– * * * —–